Browser does not support script.

 Placement handbook for students

-Email firstname.lastname@example.org to find out more or drop in to our ‘Work experience and placements Wednesdays' every week from 10am - 4pm in the library (ground floor).
+Email firstname.lastname@example.org to find out more or drop in to the Solent Futures Centre (RM001) every weekday from 10am - 4pm.

 It is your responsibility to secure a placement.
 However, help and great resources are available from Solent Futures and course teams.
 You can download our useful placement handout, which includes top tips to get your started with your placement.